bluerobotics/ardusub-gitbook/en/getting-started/initial-setup.md

 ## Joystick/Gamepad Calibration

-The first time you use a new joystick or gamepad in QGroundControl, you will be asked to calibrate it.
+Some joysticks require calibration before they can be used with QGroundControl.
 This allows QGC to detect which axis is which and what the range of each axis is.

-**Important *ArduSub*-specific Instructions:** The calibration process is a little confusing for *ArduSub*.
-This will be fixed in upcoming versions of QGC, but for now, you must follow this process.

 1. Click "Calibrate" on the joystick page, then click "Next".
-2. **We want to calibrate the joysticks in the opposite way that QGC asks us to do it**.
-When asked to move each axis, move the following sticks:
+2. Follow the instructions printed on the screen, and the diagram showing how to move the sticks for each step of the calibration.

 ## Button Setup

-*ArduSub* provides a number of parameters to map controller buttons to various functions.
-This setup is required as there are no defaults configured.

-We recommend the button assignments shown in the image below:
+*ArduSub* provides the capability to map different joystick buttons to different functions.
+The default button configuration is shown in the image below:

 <img src="/images/controller.png" class="img-responsive img-center" />

 Each button can be assigned to one primary function and one alternate "shift" function.
 If the "shift" functions are used, then a "shift" button must be assigned.
 This works like the shift key on your keyboard, altering the functionality of other buttons while pressed.

-You can assign the buttons to various functions on the *Joystick* settings tab.
+You can customize the button functions in the *Joystick* tab of the *Vehicle Setup* page.
 Pressing each button will light up the button number and then the desired function can be chosen.
-See the image below for an example set (on a Mac).
-Note that the button numbering is different between controllers and operating systems so this won't necessarily be the same as your setup.
+See the image below for an example setup:

 <img src="/images/qgc/button-setup-1.png" class="img-responsive img-center" />